HL7/ANF/README.md

 1. Start by obtaining a local copy of the most recent version of the repository.
 This process is described in step 1 above.
 2. Perform a “mvn clean install” as described in step 4 above to build the PDF document.
-3. Navigate to the appropriate folder:
+3. Go to the ANF root repository and navigate to *ballot-root/target folder*.
-  a.
-Find the ANF Ballot repository in your local file explorer
-  b.
-Then go to ballot-root  >  target
-  c.
-Unzip the “ballot-root-0.13-SNAPSHOT-pdf.zip”
+4. Unzip the “ballot-root-0.13-SNAPSHOT-pdf.zip”
-  d.
-Navigate to org.hl7  >  ballot-root
+ dNavigate to org.hl7 ->  ballot-root
-4. Open the “hl7-anf-ballot-root.pdf” document with you favorite PDF viewer.
+5. Open the “hl7-anf-ballot-root.pdf” document.